 How To Be a Whistleblower: Call Bracker & Marcus LLC

-If you suspect you fall into any of the above whistleblower categories, one of your very first moves should be to contact an experienced attorney.
+If you suspect you fall into any of the above whistleblower categories, one of your very first moves should be to contact experienced False Claims Act attorneys.
 Bracker & Marcus LLC fully dedicates itself to False Claims Act and qui tam litigation nationwide.
 For a free, confidential evaluation, call 770-988-5035 today.